Resonance Genomics

 About Resonance Genomics

-Resonance Genomics develops structured genomic evidence infrastructure intended to support laboratory review, assay design support, and variant-related research workflows.
+Resonance Genomics develops structured genomic evidence infrastructure designed to support internal laboratory review, assay evaluation, transcript-aware genomic organization, and phenotype-driven variant review workflows.

 Operating Principles